MahendraSH/basic-Dsa/wta java lab/day-2 or module-1/readme.md

     <tr>
         <th>2</th>
         <th>prolab2a,java <br> porlab2b.java</th>
-        <th>Write a Java Programs to demonstrate the usage of the following:
+        <th>Write a Java Programs to demonstrate the usage of the following:<br>
         a.
 Java’s Primitive Data Types and Literals<br>
         b.
 Java’s Operators and Expressions<br>
 </th>